What is the ESPZEN J-League?

 What is the age grouping and squad size?

 Each season the age groups are altered according to the year of birth.
 There are four age groups currently in the ESPZEN J-League: U8, U10, U12, and U14.
 To be eligible for the under-8 age group, a player must be 7 years of age or younger on the 1st January of each year.
 For the under-12 age group, a player must be 11 years or younger on the 1st January.

 When it comes to squad sizes, ESPZEN leave this to the discretion of the individual clubs, soccer academies and schools.
 There are unlimited substitutions, giving the opportunity for players to enter and leave the field at regular intervals.
 A large squad on each match day can ensure players are fresh throughout the fixtures but it can also mean match time is more limited.

 What is the cost to join the ESPZEN J-League?

-The total cost for each season is $385 per team that enters.
-For a minimum of 7 match days per season, two matches per match day, of 35 minutes per match, this works out to be $27.50 per match.
-This applies only for the U8, U10, U12 age groups.
+The total cost for each season is $594.00 per team that enters.
+For a maximum of 7 match days per season, two matches per match day.
+This applies only for the U6, U8 age groups.